Marlie Tandoc

 About

-I am a mixed methods researcher with 7+ years of experience researching human behavior and psychology.
-I am currently a PhD Student at UPenn in the Computational Cognitive Neuroscience Lab .
-I have also conducted user research in the gaming industry at Riot Games where I researched complex patterns in user behavior that drove the design of new features.
+I am a mixed methods researcher with 8+ years of experience researching human behavior and psychology.
+I am currently a PhD Student at UPenn in the Computational Cognitive Neuroscience Lab studying how people learn and remember.
+I have also conducted user research in the gaming industry at Riot Games where I uncovered complex patterns in user social behavior and drove the design of new features on PC and mobile.

 Interests